 Beware the Evil Eye

-Ruby Asher (Lindsay Hartley) has a type.... wealthy and she is always on the look out for a new millionaire, sometimes dating the next one whilst still married to the current one, I say current but once Ruby is done with them she kills them.
-It is not long after inheriting a small fortune following the death of rancher Daniel Nash (Jim Shield) that she sets her sights on her next millionaire, Nicholas Landon, a widow and a single dad to Teresa (Brittney Wilson).
-But with Teresa's uncle Joe (Aaron Pearl) suspicious of Ruby, especially as he can't find any history on her, Teresa sets out to get justice after her father dies due to an asthma attack.
+Ruby Asher (Lindsay Hartley - The Wrong Nanny) has a type.... wealthy and she is always on the look out for a new millionaire, sometimes dating the next one whilst still married to the current one.
+I say current but once Ruby is done with them she kills them.
+It is not long after inheriting a small fortune, following the death of Daniel Nash (Jim Shield), that she sets her sights on her next millionaire, Nicholas Landon, a widow and a single dad to Teresa (Brittney Wilson - The Christmas Cottage).
+But with Teresa's uncle Joe (Aaron Pearl - Campus Caller) suspicious of Ruby, especially as he can't find any history on her, Teresa sets out to get justice after her father dies due to an asthma attack.

 Beware the evil eye because if it catches you then you will die.
-That is what you get in "Deadly Attraction" a simple movie as we have the attractive Ruby who we quickly learn does not trust men but sets out to marry wealthy men and then bump them off to get her hands on their wealth and if that means bumping off anyone who starts to investigate her so be it.
-About the only thing initially different about "Deadly Attraction" is that Ruby has a teen daughter who is becoming tired of always having to move on when suddenly her mother's latest husband meets a mysterious end whilst she is also tired of her mother's negative feelings towards men especially a nice guy she has fallen for.
+That is what you get in "Deadly Attraction" a simple movie as we have the attractive Ruby who we quickly learn does not trust men but sets out to marry wealthy men and then bump them off to get her hands on their wealth, and if that means bumping off anyone who starts to investigate her so be it.
+About the only thing initially different about "Deadly Attraction" is that Ruby has a teen daughter who is becoming tired of always having to move on when suddenly her mother's latest husband meets a mysterious end, whilst she is also tired of her mother's negative feelings towards men, especially a nice guy that the daughter has fallen for.

 What this all boils down to is that "Deadly Attraction" is one of those made for TV movies which is kind of enjoyable but not as a thriller but in an over the top way.
 In truth if I had watched "Deadly Attraction" hoping to be engaged by a clever storyline I would have probably ended up disappointed by its over the top and obvious nature.